ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 - **Group*: A group of a set of other fields.
 Does not contain a value.

+# Report

+An order may have any number of reports attached to it by the system administrators or staff.
+If the report is an HTML file it will be shown in-line, otherwise it will be downloadable by the user.

+The report feature is intended as a means to deliver results in the form of written reports to the user.
+There is a very simple review system, which allows requesting other staff to review a report before publishing it.

 # Info pages

 There is a very basic information page subsystem, intended to allow displaying information about the orders and/or the facility to the user or the general public.
 It is not a full-fledged wiki.
 The system administrators can edit these pages via the web interface.

 This feature can be disabled by the system administrators in the display configuration page.

 # Documents

-There is a simple feature to store documents (files), such as PDFs or XLSX files for any user to access.
+There is a simple feature to store documents (files), such as PDFs or XLSX files in a general system-wide manner for any user to access.
 This can be used to provide the users with templates or information documents.

 This feature can be disabled by the system administrators in the display configuration page.

 # Interfaces